Fitness Level

 We continue, via the attractive mountain town of Andritsaina, through more stupendous countryside, to spend the first of two nights in our hotel in the historic town of Dimitsana, set high upon the slopes of a deep valley, with the Lousios River rushing far below.

-Returning to Dimitsana, we stop by one of the most unusual exhibits in the Peloponnese, the Museum of Water Power.
-Beautifully presented, its restored watermills remind us of the role of water power in the pre-industrial and early industrial economy of the region not just for grinding grain, but also for fulling and the production of gunpowder.
+Returning to Dimitsana, the rest of the day is free, allowing you to enjoy the lovely setting, find a nice place for lunch, to explore the lanes of Dimitsana or just to relax before joining your guides for dinner.
+One site worth visiting is one of the most unusual exhibits in the Peloponnese, the Museum of Water Power.
+Beautifully presented, its restored watermills illustrate the role of water power in the pre-industrial and early industrial economy of the region not just for grinding grain, but also for fulling and the production of gunpowder.
 The latter was an important industry in Dimitsana, making the place an important centre of the Greek War of Independence in the 1820s.

 In the morning, we descend from Dimitsana to visit the important ancient city of Mantineia, astride the age-old land road linking Sparta with Corinth and Central Greece.
-Surrounded by its beautiful remains, we learn of Mantineia’s turbulent history, and of the two great Battles of Mantineia, in 418 and 362 BC.
-The former saw a crushing Spartan victory over Athens, the latter a victory of newly-dominant Thebes over the Spartans but the death of the victorious commander Epaminondas.
+Surrounded by its beautiful remains, we discover Mantineia’s turbulent history, and especially the two great Battles of Mantineia, in 418 and 362 BC.
+The former saw a crushing Spartan victory over Athens and its allies, the latter a victory of newly-dominant Thebes over the Spartans that also saw the death of the victorious commander, the renowned Epaminondas.

-After a pleasant tasting at a family winery nearby, we move on to Mantineia’s neighbour and great enemy, Tegea and its new archaeological museum.
-The highlight here are the architectural and figural sculptures from the Temple of Athena Alea.
+We move on to Mantineia’s neighbour and great enemy, Tegea and its new archaeological museum.
+The highlights here are the architectural and figural sculptures from the Temple of Athena Alea.
 Designed by the renowned fourth century BC sculptor Skopas, they are of extraordinary quality.

-In the afternoon, we return to Nafplio and the Argolid for two more nights.
+After a pleasant wine tasting and lunch, we return to Nafplio in the afternoon for two more nights.

 We cross to the Argolid’s Saronic Gulf coast for a pleasant seaside lunch before visiting our second major archaeological site today: the great sanctuary of Asklepios at Epidaurus.
 This was the most famous shrine to the god of healing in Greece, and it is from here that his cult spread across the country.
 Lying in an enchantingly beautiful spot among pine-shaded hills, it was a major centre of faith healing in antiquity, becoming a veritable spa by Roman times.
 Among the surviving structures serving the cult of Asklepios is the abaton, where the faithful received healing visions in their sleep.
 The most celebrated aspect, however, is the enormous theatre, praised for the beauty of its proportions already in antiquity.
 Surprisingly well-preserved, it seats over 13,000 spectators and has remarkable acoustic properties.